 ERISA created a governmental agency called the Pension Benefit Guaranty Corporation (PBGC).
-One of the purposes of the PBGC is to provide plan benefit insurance.
-However, this insurance is available only to defined benefit pension plans, and our Plan is a defined contribution plan.
-Therefore, benefits under the Plan are not insured by the PBGC.
+One of the purposes of the PBGC is to insure the benefits payable under defined benefit plans.
+The PBGC does not, however, provide coverage for defined contribution plans.
+Because the Plan is a defined contribution plan, it is not eligible for coverage by the PBGC.